n4mlz/Cyrius/kernel/src/fs/DESIGN.md

 - `mount_root` installs a root filesystem; additional filesystems can be mounted at absolute paths (e.g. `/mnt`).
 Path resolution picks the longest matching mount prefix and resolves the tail from that mount’s root.
+- Directory listings include mount points even if the parent directory does not contain an explicit entry, making mounted filesystems visible under their parent (e.g. `/mnt` shows up in `/`).
 - `VfsPath` normalises out empty/`.` segments and rejects `..` to avoid partial relative semantics until a full path resolution policy is in place.
 - Process FDs advance offsets on successful reads/writes.
 Write/mmap are supported only by